AutoFlowLabs/nativebridge-support/README.md

 - New versions automatically update under the same link

 ### 📱 Virtual Device Access
-- Launch emulated or real mobile devices directly within VS Code
+- Launch emulated or real mobile devices directly within IDE(VS Code/Cursor) & Browser
 - Test your apps on different device configurations
 - Browse the internet or use any app functionality in the embedded environment